waghdevgadge/Aarohi-Store-Annual-Report-2024-Data-Analysis-/README.md

 - Amazon, Flipkart, and Myntra ... etcemerging as the top three platforms driving sales

 This project offers a data-driven perspective on Aarohi Store's sales performance, highlighting areas of strength and opportunities for growth.

+Insights:
+-Women are more likely to buy comapared to me (65%) -Maharashtra, Karnataka, and Uttar Pradesh are top 3 states (35%) -Adult age group (30-49 yrs) is max contributing (50%) -Amazon, Flipkart and Myntra channels are max contributing (80%)

+Final Conclusion to improve Aarohi Store sales:
+Target Women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and myntra